Staff

 Dr. Corrine Sanchez, Executive Director –

 Corrine Oqua Pi Povi Sanchez, PhD, of San Ildefonso Pueblo is Tewa Women United’s Executive Director.
-She holds a doctorate in Justice Studies from Arizona State University.

 Dr. Sanchez currently serves on the National Sexual Violence Resource Center’s Advisory Council and is a Board member of the Attach Your Heart Foundation.
 Most recently, she has been selected to serve on the Governor of New Mexico’s Advisory Council on Racial Justice.